Equilibrium figure of Haumea and possible detection by stellar occultation: Discussion

 \subsection{Haumea as a critical rotator}

 Some hydrostatic figures exhibit a pinched geometry, i.e. the surface normal becomes discontinuous at the end of the major equatorial axis.
 Since the effective gravity is continuous and, for a hydrostatic body, orthogonal to the equipotential surfaces, this behaviour is possible only if the effective gravity vanishes at that point, i.e. for critical rotators ($q=1$).
 This is illustrated by configurations B, C and E, whose values of $q$, reported in table \ref{tab:results} are between $0.96$ and $0.99$.
 It is noteworthy that pinched shapes for critical rotators are actually well documented in the context of stellar physics \citep[e.g.][]{maeder12}.
 Furthermore, such equatorial ridges have been observed at several fast-rotating asteroids as (2867) \v{S}teins \citep{jorda12} and (65803) Didymos \citep{barnouin24}.
-Also, note that even configurations A and D are close to the mass-shedding limit ($q\in [0.75-0.80]$, which corresponds to $85-90~\%$ of the critical rotation rate).
+Also, note that even configurations D are close to the mass-shedding limit ($q=0.73$, which corresponds to $85~\%$ of the critical rotation rate).
+Critical rotators are closer to the observed rotation period as $c/a$ approaches $0.45$ (configuration B), while for $c/a \gtrsim 0.49$ only figures close to ellipsoids are compatible to the rotation period (configurations A and E).